 Gold premiums are soaring in India and China.
 The Indian and Chinese governments are both threatening to restrict gold imports.

-Although jewelry demand is down this year in India, some citizens have been rushing to gold shops in order to get physical metal while they still can before government intervention leads to even higher prices.
+Although jewelry demand is down this year in India, some citizens have been rushing to gold shops to get physical metal while they still can before government intervention leads to even higher prices.

 Indians lost a degree of confidence in the rupee when their Prime Minister recently declared the two largest denomination bills to be obsolete.